parsampsh/tchess/README.md

 But you can play with your friend with two computers (on local network).

-Means one player will be **Server** and othe player will be **Guess**.
+Means one player will be **Server** and othe player will be **guest**.

-Game will be handled by Server computer. and guess will be connected to server and play.
+Game will be handled by Server computer. and guest will be connected to server and play.

 To serve a game, run this command: